git/git.github.io/rev_news/drafts/edition-21.md

 The last Git related talk called "Git/Gerrit" had been planned by the Google team and was given by Shawn Pearce.
 Shawn used to work on Git a lot, and has created JGit, EGit and [Gerrit](https://www.gerritcodereview.com/).
-He is now leading a four people team at Google working on version control related things.
-Stefan Beller and Jonathan Nieder, who have been contributing to Git for a long time, as well as Jonathan Tan, who started contributing more recently, are part of his team.
+He is now leading a large team at Google working on version control related things.
+Four members of his team have been contributing to Git.
+Stefan Beller and Jonathan Nieder have been contributing for a long time, while Brandon Williams and Jonathan Tan started contributing more recently.

 In his talk, Shawn described how Git has been developing a big test suite since it's beginning in 2005 and that it's "worth its weight